Box is a commercial online file sharing and storage service.

 U-M Enterprise users will receive 50GB of storage space.

-Any file or folder that you upload or create will count against your quota usage.
-This includes any files that are placed (by you or your collaborators) inside shared folders created by you.
+Any files that are placed (by you or your collaborators) inside folders created by you count against your quota.
+Files placed by you into another accounts shared folders do NOT count against your quota.
 Your quota usage also includes any files that you may have deleted that are still in the Trash.

 Yes, you simply share M+Box content with a person's email address.
 This may be an @umich.edu address or an external address.